Find Best Matches using K-mer Spectra

 The Find Best Matches using K-mer Spectra tool is inspired by [Hasman et al., 2013] and [Larsen et al., 2014] and enables identification of the best matching reference among a specified reference sequence list.

-To identify best matching bacterial genome reference, go to:
+To identify a best matching bacterial genome reference, go to:

-Select the sequences you want want to find a best match sequence for (figure 8.1).
+Select the sequences for which you want to find a best match (figure 8.1).

 Image find_best_match1